You are listening to the Sean Hannity Radio Show Podcast.

 And hopefully that will change.

-All right, then you hear the president talking with the Colombian president about drugs and energy and his success.
+Here the president talking with the Colombian president about drugs and energy and his success and taking on the issue of Russia head-on.

-And we're gonna continue to monitor it.
+And we're going to continue to monitor it.

-We have to get to when we get back the appointment of Robert Mueller.
+We have to get to, when we get back, the appointment of Robert Mueller.

-You know, the president's right.
+You know, the President's right.

 There's no double standard in Washington, is there?